TritonDataCenter/manta-nfs/README.md

     information takes precedence over the environment variables if both are set.

-  * The `database` section can be used to configure where the server will cache local copies of the Manta objects.
-The location, size of the cache, the time-to-live, writeback time and number of parallel writebacks for the cache must be set if this section is provided.
+  * The `database` section can be used to configure where and how the server will cache local copies of the Manta objects.
+The location, size of the cache, the time-to-live, writeback delay time and number of parallel writebacks for the cache can be set in this section.

     The default cache is under '/var/tmp/mfsdb' with a size limit of 1GB of local disk space.
 The time-to-live is the number of seconds a file will be